 If you haven’t written your CV or resume yet, you may wish to review this in-depth post.
 Choosing the correct curriculum vitae CV or resume format is a critical step to landing interviews.

 A school principal interview is a different ball game compared to interviews for other school positions.
-Besides showing that you have an exceptional teaching record, you also have to prove that you would be an effective school leader and have the capacity to control and manage every situation that may arise under your supervision.
+Besides showing that you have an exceptional teaching record, you also have to prove that you would be an effective school leader and can control and manage every situation that may arise under your supervision.

 During the interview, there may be inquiries you’ve seen before in past meetings; however, there will be many others you will find more challenging and will require extra preparation to ensure your answers hit the mark.

 6 School Principal Job Interview Questions and Answers

 What do you consider a school principal’s most significant pressure?

 Answer: I think the most significant pressure that a school administrator facing these days is figuring out how to do more with less.
 Decreased and a lack of funding is a critical issue facing most principals.
 Funding is falling at the state, federal, and local levels.
 Schools need to be innovated and do more with less.
-The lack of funding translates into having less certified staff, non-certified staff, and less educational resources.
+The lack of funding translates into having less certified staff, non-certified staff, and fewer educational resources.

 Schools are still expected to perform at the same level, if not higher, than before.
-School administrators are under pressure to stretch their budgets, come up with creative ways to obtain and improve resources, and keep their limited staff from burnout.
+School administrators are under pressure to stretch their budgets, develop creative ways to obtain and improve resources, and keep their limited staff from burnout.